stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 EOF
 ```

-2. Create an oidc s3 credentials secret for the hypershift operator, name is `hypershift-operator-oidc-provider-s3-credentials` in the `hypershift-management-cluster` namespace, which one you want to install hypershift operator.
+2. Create an oidc S3 credentials secret for the hypershift operator, name is `hypershift-operator-oidc-provider-s3-credentials` in the `hypershift-management-cluster` namespace, which one you want to install hypershift operator.

 The secret must contain 3 fields:
 - `bucket`: An S3 bucket with public access to host OIDC discovery documents for your hypershift clusters
-- `credentials`: credentials to access the bucket
+- `credentials`: Credentials to access the bucket
-- `region`: region of the s3 bucket
+- `region`: Region of the S3 bucket

 For details, please check: https://hypershift-docs.netlify.app/getting-started/ , you can create this secret by:
 ```bash